 Milking a franchise is one thing, but if you hook a milk machine up to a cow for long enough eventually nothing's going to be left.
 The cow's going to fall over, die, and the only thing you'll be sucking out are the innards of a rotting carcass.

 This seems to be the route Team 17 has gone with the Worms franchise, but who can blame them?
 They keep pumping out the same game with a shiny new name slapped on it and people keep buying the damn thing.
 I think we've been playing what's almost the exact same game for fifteen years.
 So is Battle Islands worth it?
 Maybe.

-THE VERDICT - Worms: Battle Islands
+Worms: Battle Islands (PSP)

-Reviewed by Destin Legarie
+Worms: Battle Islands reviewed by Destin Legarie

 Slightly above average or simply inoffensive.
 Fans of the genre should enjoy this game, but a fair few will be left unfulfilled.